Sammaye/MongoYii/readme.md

 ## Examples

-Please look to the tests folder for examples of how to use this extension, it is quite comprehensive.
+Please look to the tests folder for further examples of how to use this extension, it is quite comprehensive.

 ## Running the Tests

-The tests require a fully complied version of PHPUnit.
+The tests require the PHPUnit plugin with all dependencies compiled.
 Using PEAR you can initiate the following command:

 	sudo pear install --force --alldeps phpunit/PHPUnit && pear install phpunit/dbUnit &&